Human Microbiome and Cancer

 The microbiome refers to the collection of all of the gene sequences from a community of microbes in the human body.
 High-throughput DNA amplification and sequencing technologies to characterize the microbial communities provide data for investigations of microbial associations with human disease.
 Our goal is to create and use established and new cohorts with fecal and oral specimens to prospectively evaluate the association between the human microbiome and cancer risk.

 While microbiome research has grown exponentially over the past several years, findings have been difficult to reproduce across studies.
 The variability induced by sample collection and handling has not been systematically assessed.
 Therefore, in addition to etiologic studies, DCEG investigators are pursuing a multi-pronged approach to address microbiome methodologic issues to validate optimal collection, storage, and analysis and to understand how to best interpret the complex data.

-Sample collection: DCEG investigators are evaluating and standardizing fecal and oral sample collection protocols to reliably measure the human microbiome in the context of large-scale population studies.
-Several issues are being considered, such as, preservation of a microbial signature, stability of samples under field conditions, and preservation of samples to maximize multi ‘omics assays, and long-term storage of samples in the freezer.
+DCEG investigators are evaluating and standardizing fecal and oral sample collection protocols to reliably measure the human microbiome in the context of large-scale population studies.
+Several issues are being considered, such as, preservation of a microbial signature, stability of samples under field conditions, preservation of samples to maximize multi ‘omics assays, and long-term storage of samples in the freezer.

-Microbiome Quality Control (MBQC) Study: The degree of standardization in microbiome measurement necessary for translation to large-scale studies is early in its development.
+Microbiome Quality Control (MBQC) project: The degree of standardization in microbiome measurement necessary for translation to large-scale studies is early in its development.
 Sources of variation in microbial profiling must be evaluated and optimized so that independent epidemiologic studies can be pooled.
-DCEG investigators helped coordinate and conduct the MBQC study, a collaborative effort designed to comprehensively evaluate methods for measuring the human microbiome.
+DCEG investigators helped coordinate and conduct the Microbiome Quality Control (MBQC) study, a collaborative effort designed to comprehensively evaluate methods for measuring the human microbiome.
 The MBQC study evaluated the impact of various DNA extraction, sequencing, and bioinformatics methods for fecal samples.

 For more information, contact Rashmi Sinha.